IPCS INCHEM Home

 1H-Benzimidazol-2-ylcarbamic acid methyl ester

-CAS # 10605-21-7 C9H9N3O2
+CAS #: 10605-21-7

-TYPES OF HAZARD / EXPOSURE ACUTE HAZARDS / SYMPTOMS PREVENTION FIRST AID / FIRE FIGHTING
+ACUTE HAZARDS PREVENTION FIRE FIGHTING

 PREVENT DISPERSION OF DUST!
 AVOID EXPOSURE OF (PREGNANT) WOMEN!
 AVOID EXPOSURE OF ADOLESCENTS AND CHILDREN!

-Avoid inhalation of fine dust and mist.
+Inhalation Avoid inhalation of dust and mist.
+Fresh air, rest.

+Skin Protective gloves.
 Remove contaminated clothes.
 Rinse and then wash skin with water and soap.

-First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor.
+Eyes Redness.
+Wear safety spectacles.
+First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then refer for medical attention.

-Do not eat, drink, or smoke during work.
+Ingestion Do not eat, drink, or smoke during work.
 Wash hands before eating.
+Rinse mouth.
+Rest.

-SPILLAGE DISPOSAL PACKAGING & LABELLING
+SPILLAGE DISPOSAL CLASSIFICATION & LABELLING

 UN Classification

-EMERGENCY RESPONSE STORAGE
+STORAGE

-Separated from bases, food and feedstuffs.
+Separated from bases and food and feedstuffs.

 CARBENDAZIM ICSC: 1277

-COLOURLESS CRYSTALS OR GREY TO WHITE POWDER.
+COLOURLESS CRYSTALS OR GREY-TO-WHITE POWDER.

-The substance decomposes slowly on contact with bases.
+Decomposes slowly on contact with bases.

 Density: 0.27 g/cm³

-Solubility in water, g/100 ml at 24°C: 0.0008
+Solubility in water, g/100ml at 24°C: 0.0008

-Vapour pressure, Pa at 20°C: negligible
+Vapour pressure at 20°C: negligible

 Octanol/water partition coefficient as log Pow: 1.49

 The substance is very toxic to aquatic organisms.
 This substance does enter the environment under normal use.
-Great care, however, should be given to avoid any additional release, e.g. through inappropriate disposal.
+Great care, however, should be taken to avoid any additional release, for example through inappropriate disposal.

 NOTES